Gwadar Port: Expansion under CPEC

 A floating liquefied natural gas facility that will have a capacity of 500 million cubic feet of liquified natural gas per day will also be built at the port as part of the $2.5 billion Gwadar-Nawabshah segment of the Iran–Pakistan gas pipeline, which is being built as a joint venture between Pakistan's Inter State Gas System, and the China National Petroleum Corporation.
 The Pakistani government also intends to establish a training institute named Pak-China Technical and Vocational Institute at Gwadar which is to be completed at the cost of 943 million rupees to impart skills to local residents to train them to operate machinery at the port.

 It was expected that by 2017, the port will handle over one million tons of cargo, most of which will consist of construction materials for other CPEC projects.
 However, the project has faced multiple challenges.
 The Pakistan government has curbed expansion of mega project due to mounting debt on country's exchequer.
-The Covid19 pandemic has further impacted the work on the project.
+The COVID-19 pandemic has further impacted the work on the project.
 COPHC plans to eventually expand the port's capacity to 400 million tons of cargo per year.
 Long terms plans for Gwadar Port call for a total of 100 berths to be built by 2045.

-In Sep 2018 the Ministry of Maritime of Pakistan submitted a report in Senate that during the last five years, 99 ships loaded with cargo from seven different countries anchored at Gwadar Port.
+In September 2018 the Ministry of Maritime of Pakistan submitted a report in Senate that during the last five years, 99 ships loaded with cargo from seven different countries anchored at Gwadar Port.
 The weight of shipments was 1.439 million tons.